This vignette describes glyexp’s dplyr-style functions for

 results that break the original data relationships.
 For these

-operations, extract the relevant tibble and use standard dplyr
+operations, extract the relevant component and use standard dplyr

 functions: